Instant Insanity: Generalizations

-Given n cubes, with the faces of each cube coloured with one of n colours, determining if it's possible to stack the cubes so that each colour appears exactly once on each of the 4 sides of the stack is NP-complete.
+Given n cubes, with the faces of each cube coloured with one of n colours, determining if it is possible to stack the cubes so that each colour appears exactly once on each of the 4 sides of the stack is NP-complete.

 The cube stacking game is a two-player game version of this puzzle.
 Given an ordered list of cubes, the players take turns adding the next cube to the top of a growing stack of cubes.
 The loser is the first player to add a cube that causes one of the four sides of the stack to have a color repeated more than once.
 Robertson and Munro proved that this game is PSPACE-complete, which illustrates the observation that NP-complete puzzles tend to lead to PSPACE-complete games.